tokyosheep/AiColorManagement/readme.md

 ## Strage
 it saves color data temporary
-in some case , you might think want to keep value of color , but registering spot color or put path item beside art board would make accident and inconvenience.
+in some case , you might think want to keep value of color , but registering spot color or put path item beside art board is inconvenience.
 such a case , it usufull .
 not only fill in form , load color from path item , and it export color data as a path item as well.